taimoor1234567/database-lab-engine/CONTRIBUTING.md

 - Explain why this proposal would be useful to most DLE users.
 - Specify which version of DLE you're using.
 If it makes sense, specify Postgres versions too.
 - Specify the name and version of the OS you're using.

+### Your First Code Contribution
+We appreciate first time contributors and we are happy to assist you in getting started.
+In case of questions, just reach out to us!

+You find some issues that are considered as good for first time contributors looking at [the issues with the `good-first-issue` label](https://gitlab.com/postgres-ai/database-lab/-/issues?label_name%5B%5D=good+first+issue).